sejalpuraswani/AI-Ticket-Routing-Tool/README.md

 **Result:**
 No Decision Required → Development Team

-The key principle is that a UI or design change does **not** automatically mean a PM decision is required.
-The system looks for actual product-level judgment, prioritization, trade-offs, approval, or clarification.

 ## Assumptions

 The MVP intentionally focuses on the core classification and routing workflow.